 Its beauty is the result of extreme conditions.
 Most gems of mineral origin come from the earth's crust, but there are two exceptions: the Peridot and the Diamond, which form much deeper, in this area called the mantle.
 Peridot crystals are created in the upper mantle magma, at extreme temperatures and pressures, and rise to the surface through tectonic or volcanic activity.
 This is why they are found in rocks from volcanoes, but also sometimes in meteors that fall on Earth, like that of Siberia in the 18th century.

 The first known Peridot deposit is located on Zabargad, an island in the Red Sea, 80 km off the coast of Egypt.
 Known for 3500 years, it is hardly exploited nowadays.
-The brightest and brightest peridots, of exceptional colour, come from a Himalayan region of Kashmir are used to make sumptuous peridot jewellery.
+The brightest peridots, of exceptional colour, come from a Himalayan region of Kashmir.
 The climate is so harsh that mines can only be operated from June to September.
 The Apache Reserve of San Carlos, Arizona, now produces 90% of peridots.
 These gems are also found in Australia, Brazil and China.

 But there are also extraterrestrial peridots or olivines!
 Between Mars and Jupiter, floats an asteroid belt.
 Some pieces sometimes fall on Earth, in the form of meteorites, the famous shooting stars that have illuminated the imagination of men for so long on clear summer nights.
 If we cut these precious and rare meteorites, called pallasites, we find a shiny metallic surface of iron and nickel with numerous inclusions of olivine crystals.
 We call palladots these celestial peridots ...
 We have also recently detected the presence of peridots on Mars ...